-The Double Minaret Madrasah (Çifte Minareli Medrese) The Double Minaret Madrasah, a Seljuk work that has come to represent the city of Erzurum, was most likely built in the late 13th century.
-It's also called the Hatuniye Madrasa--though it may have been built by Hundi Hatun, Aladdin Keykubat's daughter from his first marriage--or by Sultana Hatun of the Ilkhanid dynasty.
-The madrasa is likely to have been completed before the end of Seljuk power in Erzurum in 1277, following completion of the Gök Madrasa in Sivas, which was used as a model.
-The Double Minaret Madrasah is the largest madrasa in Anatolia.
-Built in the second half of the 13th century, it was initially used as a theological school but has since also been used as a gun foundry (in 17th century) and armory (in 19th century).
-More recently, it has been converted to a museum which welcomes visitors today who want to see its colorful history.
-The madrasa is a 2-story, 4 iwan building, 35 by 48 meters in size.
-It faces north and south with the main portal facing north.
-A 10-sided mausoleum that is connected to the left side of the building adjoins it on its south side.
-The madrasa was built up against what was once eastern city wall.
-The portal is decorated in rich detail.
-A large niched muqarnas hood tops the entryway, framed by a pointed arch and finally a large rectangular frame carved with vegetal patterns based on concentric bands of intertwining split palmette forms.
-The motif inhabiting the outermost band originates at its base from a vase.
-The mausoleum (türbe) joined to the south end of the building can be accessed through a door in the back of the south iwan.
-On the exterior, it is decorated with tall blind arches defined by continuous molding.
-Every other face has two windows: a small one high up just below the arch, and a lower window, decorated with muqarnas vaulting.
-Geometric, conical patterns encircle the entire tomb below the cornice.
-The roof is divided into segments and decorated with arches in low relief that are supported by a muqarna-relief cornice.
-The builder of this building is unknown, and its decoration remains unfinished.
+The Double Minaret Madrasah (Çifte Minareli Medrese) The Double Minaret Madrasah, also known as the Hatuniye Madrasa, is an iconic Seljuk structure that has become synonymous with the city of Erzurum.
+Although its exact builder is unknown, it is believed to have been constructed in the late 13th century, possibly by Hundi Hatun, Aladdin Keykubat's daughter from his first marriage, or by Sultana Hatun of the Ilkhanid dynasty.
+The madrasa is thought to have been completed before the Seljuk power ended in Erzurum in 1277, following the construction of the Gök Madrasa in Sivas, which served as a model.
+It is the largest madrasa in Anatolia and was originally designed as a theological school, but over time it has also served as a gun foundry (in the 17th century) and an armory (in the 19th century).
+Today, it has been transformed into a museum that chronicles its vibrant history.
+The Double Minaret Madrasah spans two floors and measures 35 by 48 meters.
+It is a 4 iwan building facing north and south, with the main entrance located in the north.
+To the south, a 10-sided mausoleum is attached to the building.
+The madrasa was built adjacent to the eastern city wall.
+The entrance portal of the Double Minaret Madrasah is a stunning example of intricate decoration.
+The large niched muqarnas hood above the doorway is framed by a pointed arch, with a rectangular frame adorned with vegetal patterns carved from intertwining split palmette forms.
+The outermost band features a vase-inspired motif at its base.
+Adjacent to the south side of the building is a mausoleum that can be accessed through a door at the back of the south iwan.
+The exterior of the mausoleum is decorated with tall blind arches defined by continuous molding.
+Every other face is adorned with two windows: a small one high up just below the arch, and a lower window decorated with muqarnas vaulting.
+The entire tomb is encircled by geometric, conical patterns below the cornice, while the roof is divided into segments and adorned with low-relief arches supported by a muqarna-relief cornice.
+The builder of this structure remains unknown, and its decoration remains unfinished.